-In a nutshell, a complete hydroponic system is simply growing plants without soil.
+In a nutshell, a complete hydroponic system is simply growing plants without soil or other growing medium.
 There are many different types of hydroponic systems, we've listed some of these techniques below.

 The combination of aquaculture (raising aquatic animals such as snails, fish, or prawns in tanks) and hydroponics (cultivating plants in water) in a symbiotic environment.
 The waste produced by aquatic animals supplies nutrients for the hydroponic plants.
 In turn, these plants purify the water for the animals.

 2. Drip Irrigation

 Also known as micro or localized watering, small drip emitters deliver a constant drip directly to the soil.
 This ensures that the soil is always moist, but not over watered.

 3. Deep Water Culture (DWC)

 A type of hydroponics system where plant roots continuously sit in a highly oxygenated water and nutrient solution.
 Oxygen is usually supplied using an airstone that pumps air into the water.

 Fun Fact: Grobo is a deep water culture grow box!